immutable/ts-immutable-sdk/packages/checkout/README.md

 The WebViews will hot reload on change since they are being pulled from the Widgets App, but you will need to run the `build:dist` command in the widgets folder to get the widgets to compile and copy over to test the Web Components & Static versions.
 You shouldn't need to restart the Widgets Sample App, it should reload automatically when it detects the updated Widgets package being copied over.

+# Linting

+Linting gets run across the project when you try to commit to your banch and it wont let you push unless the linting passes.

 # Running tests

 - Coming Soon &trade;